Noemi Press

 Noemi Press is an independent, nonprofit, 501(c)(3) publisher.
-Noemi Press was founded in 2002 to publish and promote the work of emerging and established writers, with a special emphasis on writers traditionally underrepresented by larger publishers, including women, people of color, and LGBTQIAP writers.
+Noemi Press was founded in 2002 to publish and promote the work of emerging and established writers, with a special emphasis on writers traditionally underrepresented by larger publishers, including women, BIPOC, and LGBTQIAP writers.

-Noemi publishes about 8 books a year, including the Noemi Press Awards in Fiction and Poetry.
+Noemi publishes about five books a year, including the Noemi Press Awards in Poetry and the Etel Adnan Poetry Prize.
 They also collaborate with Letras Latinas to produce the Akrilica series.